Gus Hansen: Poker losses

 Despite his ongoing success, Hansen has struggled with money problems, reportedly because of losses in live cash games.
 Hansen is a regular in the Big Game normally held in "Bobby's Room" at the Bellagio Casino in Las Vegas.
 He has said that his losses are not a secret and has admitted to losing a million dollars or so at a couple of games.
 He has lost $20.7 million on Full Tilt Poker as of March 2015.

+Style

+Hansen plays according to a strict pot odds-deductive approach which was highly successful in the poker-boom years, but which has also, in recent times, become highly volatile.

+Career earnings

+As of August 2023, Hansen's total live tournament winnings exceeds $10,000,000.

 Other ventures

 Hansen calls himself a professional gambler and has been known to take private bets on various personal athletic challenges other than poker and professional sports, such as a boxing match against WSOPE bracelet winner Theo Jorgensen.

 Hansen was a member of the original Team FullTilt, and was re-signed as the first brand ambassador under the new management team of Full Tilt Poker.

 Hansen has been involved previously or currently in several online business ventures.
 Hansen was a founding partner and house professional of the online poker site PokerChamps.com, launched in 2003.
 In 2005 the company and game software technology were sold to the British company Betfair, for over 100 million Danish kroner (approximately £8.8 million / €13 million / US$15,000,000).
 In 2005, Hansen appeared in Texas Hold 'Em Poker Advanced Strategies With Gus Hansen, which is part of the Going All In instructional series of DVDs.
 In 2007, Hansen launched a poker forum and strategy website, ThePlayr.com.
 Prior to selling his interest in that site in 2008, it housed his blog, articles and a "Gus Tracker" to track his worldwide poker play along with other poker news, videos and content.
 In 2008, Hansen joined the commentary team on World Series of Backgammon, a high-stakes televised backgammon tour broadcasting on Eurosport across Europe.
 In February 2009, Hansen launched GusHansenTV branded as a free poker channel broadcast over the internet.

 In 2017, Gus Hansen said that he had been involved in a music business in Denmark but declared that "it went probably as bad as my online poker career!"

 Hansen was voted one of People magazine's 50 Sexiest Men in 2004.

 In March 2018, Hansen returned on Poker After Dark to play pot-limit Omaha in a game also featuring Matt Kirk.